 - When the PCF for the UE is notified that PCF for the PDU Session is registered, the BSF provides the UE address, DNN and the PCF address, PCF instance Id and PCF set id if available.
 The PCF for the UE may subscribe to the "start/stop of application traffic detection" event defined in clause 6.1.3.18 or trigger a policy decision if there is a SM Policy association to the DNN, S-NSSAI.

 - The reporting of "start/stop of application traffic detection" to the PCF for the UE is used as input for a policy decision to change the Access and Mobility related policies.

+NOTE: The PCF for the UE may subscribe to the notifications of newly registered PCF for the PDU Session and subscribe to the "start/stop of application traffic detection" events for multiple applications with different application identifiers.
+When PCF receives the notifications for multiple applications, the PCF for the UE can determine which AM policy to apply based on local configuration and operator policy.

 - The PCF checks if an AF is subscribed to be notified on outcome of service area coverage change, using the related event defined in clause 6.1.3.18.